The Organized Mind

 “Their skills and accomplishments vary, but as a group, one thing is remarkably constant.
 I’ve repeatedly been struck by how liberating it is for them not to have to worry about whether there is someplace else they need to be, or someone else they need to be talking to.
 They take their time, make eye contact, relax, and are really there with whomever they’re talking to.
 They don’t have to worry if there is someone more important they should be talking to at that moment because their staff—their external attentional filters—have already determined to them that this is the best way they should be using their time.”

-Even though we don’t have people to organize time and money for us—we DO have access to tools that can accomplish largely the same thing, i.e. a sense of mastery where it comes to time.
+Even though we don’t have people to organize time and money for us—we DO have access to tools that can accomplish largely the same thing.
+A sense of mastery where it comes to time.

-By developing our capacities for active sorting, satisficiation, and by using our physical tools in a responsible manner, we can undermine that looming, overwhelming feeling of having a million things to do but not having any time.
+We can develop our capacities for active sorting, satisficiation, and by using our physical tools in a responsible manner.
+We can undermine that looming, overwhelming feeling of having a million things to do but not having any time.

-That sinking feeling you get when you cycle through everything that needs to be accomplished in the next couple of days might actually correspond to something physical happening in your brain when you multitask; attention and memory takes a lot of mental energy, more than you might think.
+Attention and memory take a lot of mental energy, more than you might think.
+Recall that sinking feeling you get when you cycle through everything that needs to be accomplished in the next couple of days.
+It might actually correspond to something physical happening in your brain when you multitask.

 Human brains were not meant to worry about a million different things at once.
 In fact, human brains were only meant to focus on the really important things—like eating, not getting eaten, and chasing around cavepeople.